 The Importance of Behavioral Health Screenings

-Early and regular health screening is necessary to stay healthy at any age, but it’s especially important in children who are growing rapidly and expected to achieve particular milestones with age.
+Early and regular health screening is necessary to stay healthy at any age, but it’s especially important in children and adolescents who are growing rapidly and expected to achieve milestones with age.

 Stay healthy.
 Get screened.